 Pilgrimages

-In 2024 we continue with our signature ‘sea to source’ pilgrimage ‘River Dart Way’.
+Our monthly pilgrimages have concluded for this year but we will continue with our signature ‘sea to source’ pilgrimage ‘River Dart Way’ in 2025.
 We meet on the afternoon of the first Sunday of each month, from April to November, to journey in stages as a small group, along the Dart.
 All are welcome to join us.
-Please see below for bookings.
+An outline for next year’s walks will be coming here soon, so please check back or sign up for our monthly newsletter here.

-This year we are weaving together two pilgrimage streams.
-In April, June, August and October we will continue upstream from last year’s end point in Dartington, and head towards Dartmoor.
-These walks have a special ‘peace pilgrimage’ interfaith emphasis this year, in collaboration with local sacred and secular leaders, and are offered on a donation basis (We suggest £15 supported, £25 standard, £35 supporters).
-Dates, outline & booking details are below or contact Sam: livingspirit3@gmail.com
+Meanwhile, here’s a review of our 2024 pilgrimages, with more details & photos being added to our journal over the winter.
+This year we wove together two pilgrimage streams.
+In April, June, August and October we continued upstream from last year’s end point in Dartington, and headed towards Dartmoor.
+These walks had a special ‘peace pilgrimage’ interfaith emphasis this year, in collaboration with local sacred and secular leaders, and were offered on a donation basis (We suggest £15 supported, £25 standard, £35 supporters).
+Dates & outline details are below.

-In May, July, September and November we are re-visiting last year’s ‘salmon and saltmarsh’ route from Dartmouth to Dartington, in collaboration with the British Pilgrimage Trust (BPT) and in support of the Bioregional Learning Centre‘s second phase of their Living Dart: The Saltmarsh Project.
-Bookings will be available through BPT.
-More details below.
+In May, July, September and November we re-visited last year’s ‘salmon and saltmarsh’ route from Dartmouth to Dartington, in collaboration with the British Pilgrimage Trust (BPT) and in support of the Bioregional Learning Centre‘s second phase of their Living Dart: The Saltmarsh Project.

 Sunday June 2nd 2024 – Staverton to Buckfast in collaboration with Buddhist practitioner and Forest Bathing guide Clare Coyne of Immerse In Nature.
-This will be a slightly longer journey including a ride on the steam railway and an exploration of ancient caves and sacred spaces.
+This was a slightly longer journey including a ride on the steam railway and an exploration of ancient caves and sacred spaces.

 Sunday August 4th 2024 – Buckfast to Hembury in collaboration with sacred activist and eco lawyer, Mothiur Rahman.
-Mothiur will be drawing on his Muslim heritage, experience as a Sufi practitioner and his involvement in the recent launched Al Mizan – A Covenant for the Earth
+Mothiur drew on his Muslim heritage, experience as a Sufi practitioner and his involvement in the recent launched Al Mizan – A Covenant for the Earth

-Our Salmon & Saltmarsh pilgrimages in collaboration with the British Pilgrimage Trust will be offered for the following dates & routes:
+Our Salmon & Saltmarsh pilgrimages in collaboration with the British Pilgrimage Trust were offered for the following dates & routes:

 Since last year we are also working towards offering our River Dart Way as a self guided eco pilgrimage.
 You can find the first stage of this here.